 For insulin pumps with an automatic basal suspend feature like Basal-IQ or Medtronic's Predictive Low Blood Glucose Suspend (PLGS), your basal section will show flags for automatic basal suspensions indicating where they start (S), and when your normal basal rate resumes (R).

-7. Aggregate Statistics
+7. Aggregate statistics

-The Time In Target Range widget shows the percentage of the time that the user's BG was below target (red), in range (green), or above target (purple).
-This stat will take into account CGM data so long as 75% of the total number of possible CGM readings in a day are present.
+The Time In Target Range widget shows the percentage of the time that the user's blood glucose was below target (light red and dark red), in range (green), or above target (light purple and ).
+This stat will take into account CGM data, as long as 75% of the total number of possible CGM readings in a day are present.

 Please reach out to firstname.lastname@example.org if you have any questions or feedback on this article.